(Disclosure: Some of the links below may be affiliate links)

 It is essential to know that eToro accounts only hold USD.
-You can deposit money in other currencies, for instance, with a bank transfer or with Paypal.
+You can deposit money in other currencies, for instance, with a bank transfer or Paypal.
 However, this money will be directly converted by eToro to USD.
 And this conversion will cost at least 0.50%.
 So, if you deposit CHF on this platform, you will instantly lose 0.50% of your money.
-And this will be the same on withdrawals.
+And this will be the same for withdrawals.
 The lack of support for CHF is a major limitation of eToro for Swiss investors.

-In the United Kingdom, you also get access to eToro Money Account, where you can transfer money directly in GBP get it converted for free.
+In the United Kingdom, you also get access to eToro Money Account, where you can transfer money directly in GBP and get it converted for free.
 So, in the future, more countries may benefit from conversion-free deposits.
 But currently, this is not available in Switzerland.

 As far as social trading goes, they offer two main features: